JPStrydom/Crypto-Trading-Bot/README.md

-# Crypto Signal Tracker
+# Crypto Trading Bot

 ## Introduction

-Use Crypto Signal Tracker to track and simulate trades on 250+ crypto currencies by utilising their trading signals.
-This can be used to test the effectiveness of possible trading strategies.
+Use Crypto Trading Bot to autonomously trade and monitor over 250 crypto currencies on Bittrex.
+Users can configure their own custom trading parameters which will control when the bot buys and sells.

 #### Features:
 * Tracking for over 250 coins on Bittrex
+* Automated trading based on user configurations
 * Automated technical analysis (TA)
-* Simulated trading analysis and tracking
+* Trade analysis and tracking
-* Email alerts for various signals
+* Email alerts for trades and signals
+* Informative console outputs for user monitoring
+* Logging to track and document errors on the Bittrex API
 * Well documented script
-* Automated Technical Analysis that's implemented from scratch for simplicity and ease of use
-* Logging to track and document errors on the Bittrex API

-You can build on top of this tool and implement algorithm trading and some machine learning models to experiment with predictive analysis.
+Users can add their own algorithms and trading strategies based on technical analysis signals such as RSI, 24 Hour Volume, and Unit Price.

 #### Coming Soon:
 * Bollinger Bands
-* Web Client
-* Back-Testing

 #### Shoutouts:
 * Bittrex for an awesome API
 * Eric Somdahl for writing the Python wrapper for the Bittrex API
 * Abenezer Mamo for creating the [Crypto Signals](https://github.com/AbenezerMamo/crypto-signal) project which formed the foundation for this project
-* Ryan Mullin for implementing the get_historical_data() method on v2 of the Bittrex API

 ## How to setup
-1) This project requires Python 3.X.X, which can be be found [here](https://www.python.org/ftp/python/3.6.3/python-3.6.3.exe)
+1) This project requires Python 3.X.X, which can be be found [here](https://www.python.org/ftp/python/3.6.3/python-3.6.3.exe).

 2) To install the dependencies for this project, run `pip install -r requirements.txt`.
 If you receive a `'pip' is not recognized as an internal or external command` error, you need to add `pip` to your environmental `path` variable.

-3) Add a directory named `database` the root directory of your project and add a `secrets.json` file to it.
+3) Add a directory named `database` to the root directory of your project and add a `secrets.json` file to it.
+If you run the project without adding this file, the program will create it for you and populate it with the template values.
 The contents of the file should mirror the following:
 ```json
 {
     "bittrex": {